Minimizing Taxes without Adversely Affecting Business Value

 There are a number of ways to reduce your corporate taxes without negatively impacting the value of your business when you sell your business.

 To maximize the value of your business, you must maximize the DE and EBITDA.
-To minimize taxes you must minimize the net profit on the tax return.
+To minimize taxes you must minimize net profit on the tax return.
 But how can you accomplish both?

 So what are some Owner’s Benefits and Expenses that would be added back (adjusted) in the DE/EBITDA calculation?